 Whether you’re sober-curious, the designated driver, or a health-conscious traveller—zero-proof drinks let you have all the fun without the booze.
 At most restaurants and cafes you’ll find virgin options to your drinks, but bartenders—and Gibsons cider makers—have taken this a step further, creating highly sippable and delicious drinks that just happen to be low ABV.

-Brassica uses zero-proof spirits in a handful of their signature sodas, including the Enfante, a grapefruit drink made using simple syrup and lemon and the Virginia Spritiz, a refreshing sweet tea concoction.
-On the Northern Sunshine Coast, Coastal Cookery serves up their take on zero-proof sodas, subbing spices and botanicals like turmeric, anise syrup, rose, and more in place of spirits.
-Both Costa del Sol and Lunitas Mexican Eatery have some seriously good mocktails—made with botanicals, fresh juices, and house made syrups—the only things these cocktails skimp on is the booze.
-El Segundo and The Pink House Bistro also offer a delicious lineup of fauxtails too.
+Powell River's Coastal Cookery serves up their take on zero-proof sodas, subbing spices and botanicals like turmeric, anise syrup, rose, and more in place of spirits.
+And both Costa del Sol and Lunitas Mexican Eatery have some seriously good mocktails—made with botanicals, fresh juices, and house made syrups—the only things these cocktails skimp on is the booze.
+El Segundo and The Pink House Bistro also offer a delicious lineup of fauxtails, too.

 Gibsons' cideries are always a good time to hang out in, and if you're avoiding booze, you'll now find non-alcoholic sodas at both Banditry Cider and Sunday Cider.
 Banditry makes their own, which you can order individually or in one of their new non-alcoholic flights, and at Sunday, they stock the seriously delicious range of sodas from popular brewery 33 Acres in Vancouver.